janderwow/janderwow/README.md

 - 👋 Hi, I’m @janderwow
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently studying Python and Data Analytcs
-- 💞️ I’m looking to collaborate on my career
 - 📫 How to reach me: janderwow@gmail.com

 <!---